Which place is cheaper, Raleigh or Fort Lauderdale?

 In January, Fort Lauderdale usually receives less rain than Raleigh.
 Fort Lauderdale gets 2.2 inches (55 mm) of rain, while Raleigh receives 3.2 inches (82 mm) of rain each month for the winter.

 The spring brings many poeple to Fort Lauderdale as well as Raleigh.
 Most visitors come to Fort Lauderdale for the beaches and the natural beauty during these months.
+Additionally, the spring months attract visitors to Raleigh because of the activities around the city.

 The sun comes out a lot this time of the year in Raleigh.
 People are often attracted to the plentiful sunshine in Fort Lauderdale this time of the year.
 In the spring, Fort Lauderdale often gets more sunshine than Raleigh.
 Fort Lauderdale gets 300 hours of sunny skies this time of year, while Raleigh receives 251 hours of full sun.